ablab-nthu/LinearCDSfold/README.md

 ```

 ### SEQFILE:
-SEQFILE is an amino acid sequence file in FASTA format.
-The following is an example of SEQFILE.
+`SEQFILE` is an amino acid sequence file in FASTA format.
+The following is an example of `SEQFILE`.

 ```bash
 > 72_1175.fa